hippyau/jands-cardbus/README.md

 The Jands Event4 Palette Card.

-Here is a video showing the maunual toggling of bits on the Palette card during development...  [https://vimeo.com/419880334]
+Here is a video showing the manual toggling of bits on the Palette card during development...  [https://vimeo.com/419880334]

 ## Important to note